“How did it get so late so soon?”

 Spending time on worries is actually losing time.
 It’s the same as spending your money on things you don’t want.
 You don’t get it back.
 Once you part with it, it’s gone.

-A few years ago I wrote a poem about how the Nows go pretty quickly.
-You can read it here.
-I wrote it when my children were small.
+The Nows go pretty quickly.
+Only yesterday, my children were small.
 In the present now, one of my children is as tall as me, and the other is taller.
 They still know how to use time.
-They use it beautifully, fully, fearlessly, instinctively.
+They use it beautifully, fully, fearlessly and instinctively.
 Without worry.
 I don’t want to condition them to flit it, otherwise.

 The moments we spend matter.
 A lot.
 Once we spend them, they’re gone.
 And we’ve either wiled them meaningfully, or not.
 A rough realisation, isn’t it?